cataclysmbnteam/Cataclysm-BN/README.md

 The primary supported launcher is [Catapult](https://github.com/qrrk/Catapult), which can handle both BN and DDA (it defaults to DDA, so be sure to change it in the top menu!)

+### Third Party Mods

+Bright Nights uses a [mod registry](https://mods.cataclysmbn.org/) for easier discovery of mods not shipped with the main game.

 ### Source Code

 [![Source Code][source-badge]][source] [![Zip Archive][clone-badge]][clone]